biomedia-mira/medmesh/README.md

-# A Comparative Study of Graph Neural Networks for Shape Classification in Neuroimaging
+# Graph Neural Networks for Medical Shape Classification

-This repository contains the code for the paper
+This repository contains the code for the papers
 > N. Shehata, W. Bain, B. Glocker. [_A Comparative Study of Graph Neural Networks for Shape Classification in Neuroimaging_](https://openreview.net/forum?id=HdCrxrSXZZ-).
 Proceedings of Machine Learning Research.
 GeoMedIA Workshop.
 2022

+> N. Shehata, C. Picarra, A. Kazi, B. Glocker. _The Importance of Model Inspection for Better Understanding Performance Characteristics of Graph Neural Networks_.
+Under review.
+2023

 ## Datasets